 Of course, as mentioned above, competition in the space is heating up, and even Apple has thrown a little spice into the ring of late with its own BNPL plans made known.
 So, it will be interesting to watch this industry going forward and how Square manages its latest acquisition, and whether it can pull ahead of the pack.

 If you want to stay ahead of the curve and invest in growing industries such as BNPL, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.